nais/handbook/docs/technical/naas.md

 ## Administration and authorization
 ### Cluster administrators
 NAIS personnel has an `@nais.io` user, who initially has no permissions outside of the `nais-io` GCP organization.
-There is an administration group in the `nais-io` GCP organization that is granted access to the respective partner's GCP organization.
+There is an administration group in the `nais-io` GCP organization that is granted access to the respective tenant's GCP organization.
-This groups is normally empty, but when there is a demand, NAIS operators can grant themselves just in time access by adding their user to this group, and thus access to the partner.
+This groups is normally empty, but when there is a demand, NAIS operators can grant themselves just in time access by adding their user to this group, and thus access to the tenant.
 ![](/assets/naas-admin-groups.png)
-> **Example:** The group `nav-k8s-admins@nais.io` is granted administrative rights in NAV partner GCP organization.
+> **Example:** The group `nav-k8s-admins@nais.io` is granted administrative rights in NAV tenant GCP organization.

 ### Cluster users
-The partner is responisble for populating their GCP organization with users.
+The tenant is responisble for populating their GCP organization with users.
 This is typically done by synchronizing users from their IDP.
-Additionally we recommend configuring an IDP, so the partner remains in control of the authorization flow.
+Additionally we recommend configuring an IDP, so the tenant remains in control of the authorization flow.
 ![](/assets/naas-user-admin.png)
 > **Example:** Nav synchronize their users from Azure AD and configure Azure AD to be the IDP.

-Each partner has their own `console` where they can manage users, features and access for each of their teams.
+Each tenant has their own `console` where they can manage users, features and access for each of their teams.
-When a user is allocated to a team, access to resources are granted according to what is configured by the partner in their console.
+When a user is allocated to a team, access to resources are granted according to what is configured by the tenant in their console.

 ## Control plane and cluster configuration
 The NAIS control plane consist of two primary components, `Fasit` and `naisd`.